txoof/PaperPi/documentation/source/developing_plugins.md

 * [ ] Plugin modules must be named with exactly the same name as their module directory: `plugins/my_new_plugin/my_new_plugin.py`
 * [ ] Include a `__init__.py` -- see below
 * [ ] Plugin modules must contain at minimum one function called `update_function()`
+* [ ] Include a file called `debian_packages-myplugin.txt` with any debian packages your plugin relies on (optional) -- see below for an example
+* [ ] Include a file called `requirements-myplugin_hidden.txt` for any python dependencies that are not explictly imported (optional) -- see below for an example
 * [ ] Include a `constants.py` see below for specification
 * [ ] Plugin modules must at minimum contain a `layout.py` file that contains a layout file.
 See the specificaitons below.
 * [ ] At minimum the `update_function` should contain a docstring that completely documents the plugin's use and behavior